udelblue/AI/README.md

 LLM_simple_RAG - plain LLM to chat with documents (PDF, DOCX and TXT).
 Application uses Chroma as a simple vector store.

+autogen_blog_writer - example to agentic AI with autogen.